Icinga/icinga2/doc/2-getting-started.md

 The `include` directive can be used to include other files.

    /**
+    * The zones.conf defines zones for a cluster setup.
+    * Not required for single instance setups.
+    */
+    include "zones.conf"

+    /**
      * The Icinga Template Library (ITL) provides a number of useful templates
      * and command definitions.